 For a glimpse into the splendour and razzle-dazzle of Georgian life, head for the beautifully restored house at No 1 Royal Crescent,...

 To the south of the Circus is the restored Georgian Garden, with formal terraces, period plants and gravel walkways, tidied everyday...

 Inspired by the Roman Colosseum, the Circus is a Georgian masterpiece of John Wood the Elder's design.
 Arranged over three equal...

 The queen of Bath's gastropubs, with food that's closer to a fine-dining restaurant – think duo of venison and pork tenderloin rather...

 Royal Crescent information

-Bath is rightly celebrated for its glorious Georgian architecture, and it doesn't get any grander than on Royal Crescent , a semicircular terrace of majestic town houses overlooking the green sweep of Royal Victoria Park.
-Designed by John Wood the Younger (1728–82) and built between 1767 and 1775, the houses were designed to appear perfectly symmetrical from the outside, but the original owners were allowed to design the interiors to their own specifications; consequently no two houses on the Crescent are quite the same.
-They would originally have been rented for the summer season by wealthy socialites, who descended on Bath to indulge in a whirlwind programme of masquerades, dances, concerts and tea parties.
+Bath is justifiably celebrated for its glorious Georgian architecture, and it doesn't get any grander than on Royal Crescent, a semicircular terrace of majestic townhouses overlooking the green sweep of Royal Victoria Park.
+Designed by John Wood the Younger (1728–82) and built between 1767 and 1775, the houses appear perfectly symmetrical from the outside, but the owners were allowed to tweak the interiors to their own specifications; consequently no two houses on the Crescent are quite the same.

-A walk east along Brock St from the Royal Crescent leads to the Circus , a ring of 33 houses divided into three terraces.
+A walk east along Brock St from the Royal Crescent leads to the Circus , a ring of 33 houses divided into three semi-circular terraces.
 Plaques on the houses commemorate famous residents such as Thomas Gainsborough, Clive of India and David Livingstone.
 The terrace was designed by John Wood the Elder, but he died in 1754, and the terrace was completed by his son in 1768.

 To the south along Gravel Walk is the Georgian Garden , restored to resemble a typical 18th-century town house garden.